serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 [Serverless components](https://github.com/serverless/components) are a new way of composing together smaller bits of functionality into larger applications.

-In this tutorial we are going to walk through building a landing page with the serverless netlify and lambda components.
+In this tutorial, we are going to walk through building a landing page with the serverless netlify and lambda components.

 The three components we are using are: